ChrstphrHll/npc_gen/students/Iaen Dannyd.md

 ---
 ### Description
 - 2nd year Dragonborn Rouge in Fiesn
-- many straight horns, Deep Blue eyes, and copper skin
+- short spines, Deep Blue eyes, and copper skin
 - Is Trusting and Determined, and has Wellness as their ideal

 ### Organizations